 An Evening with Mizna: Bookbinding Workshop + Poetry Reading

-Workshop — 6:30 pm, with Ana Paula Cordeiro
+Workshop — 6:30 pm, with artist Ana Paula Cordeiro.

-This free workshop will have attendees create a soft cover pamphlet using pages with oversized handwriting.
+This free workshop will have attendees create a hand-printed broadside with poetry from Mizna’s literary journal.

 Poetry reading — 7:30 pm, with Hala Alyan, Noor Ibn Najam, Zeyn Joukhadar, and Kamelya Youssef.